 Only staff working at the venue will be allowed access to the back-office, thereby separating the lines of flow of staff and visitors.
 The Organiser will coordinate supply transport routes and potential hours for transport with the on-site location plan, and also plans to provide warehousing facilities.

-3.4.7 ICT Support for Back-of-house and Logistics/ Data Centres
+3.4.7 ICT Support for Back-of-House and Logistics/ Data Centres

-The Organiser will consider the best way to develop the data centre collecting the information of the back-office, logistics, and others using ICT.
+The Organiser will consider the best way to develop the back-office, logistics, and other data centres using ICT.